Two women in a painting class

 PROED-0021-008, $49, Lifelong Learner $29

-Discover tax efficient investment tips to help protect retirement income while discussing longevity, withdrawal strategies, rising costs, insurance/LTC protection, and healthcare cost concerns for personal investors and small business owners.
-Learn how to increase your knowledge of tax efficient investing.
+Discover tax-efficient investment tips to help protect retirement income while discussing longevity, withdrawal strategies, rising costs, insurance/LTC protection and health care cost concerns for personal investors and small business owners.
+Learn how to increase your knowledge of tax-efficient investing.
 Instructor: Paul Desruisseaux

 7 to 8:30 p.m.